 L-Track Roller System

-When it comes to massage chair technology, the rollers can do several types of things, depending on the engineering (and correspondingly, price) in the chair you're considering.
+When it comes to massage chair technology, the rollers can do several types of things, depending on the engineering (and correspondingly, price) of the chair you're considering.

 The Escape utilizes what they call an L-track, which means instead of the massage rollers running in a straight line up and down your back (think lowercase "l"), the track forms the shape of an uppercase "L."